PulpCattel/Observatory/README.md

 ### Target

 With the `-t` or `--target` option you can specify which data structure to target.
-By default, it looks at the blocks in the longest valid chain (as provided by the full node), you can choose to look at the mempool instead by passing `-t mempool`
+By default, it looks at the blocks in the most-work fully-validated chain (as provided by the full node), you can choose to look at the mempool instead by passing `-t mempool`.

 ### Scan